Himax Technologies (NASDAQ:HIMX) Releases Q4 2021 Earnings Guidance

 Himax Technologies (NASDAQ:HIMX) issued an update on its fourth quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.780-$0.830 for the period, compared to the Thomson Reuters consensus estimate of $0.890.
 The company issued revenue guidance of $437.78 million-$454.61 million, compared to the consensus revenue estimate of $450 million.

-Himax Technologies (NASDAQ:HIMX) last announced its earnings results on Thursday, November 4th.
+Himax Technologies (NASDAQ:HIMX) last announced its quarterly earnings data on Thursday, November 4th.
 The semiconductor company reported $0.68 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.80 by ($0.12).
+The firm had revenue of $420.90 million for the quarter, compared to analysts’ expectations of $381.97 million.
 Himax Technologies had a net margin of 23.96% and a return on equity of 55.56%.
-The company had revenue of $420.90 million for the quarter, compared to the consensus estimate of $381.97 million.
-During the same quarter in the previous year, the firm earned $0.05 earnings per share.
-The company’s revenue for the quarter was up 75.4% compared to the same quarter last year.
+The business’s quarterly revenue was up 75.4% on a year-over-year basis.
+During the same period in the previous year, the company posted $0.05 EPS.

-A hedge fund recently raised its stake in Himax Technologies stock.
-Morgan Stanley raised its stake in shares of Himax Technologies, Inc. (NASDAQ:HIMX) by 243.6% during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm owned 1,212,299 shares of the semiconductor company’s stock after purchasing an additional 859,438 shares during the quarter.
+An institutional investor recently raised its position in Himax Technologies stock.
+Morgan Stanley boosted its stake in shares of Himax Technologies, Inc. (NASDAQ:HIMX) by 243.6% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 1,212,299 shares of the semiconductor company’s stock after purchasing an additional 859,438 shares during the period.
 Morgan Stanley owned approximately 0.70% of Himax Technologies worth $20,197,000 at the end of the most recent reporting period.
-Institutional investors own 22.43% of the company’s stock.
+22.43% of the stock is owned by hedge funds and other institutional investors.

 Himax Technologies Company Profile